 Seventy-eight samples were taken to determine the mineralogical composition (XRD) and carbonate content of the cored sediment.
 In general, the mineralogy is very similar to the mineralogy obtained at Sites U1398 and U1399.
 However, subtle variations in the relative proportions of volcanic minerals are present, with quartz and Fe-Ti oxides being more abundant than those seen in the deeper sites.
 Clay minerals (typically smectite, kaolinite, and glauconite) were identified in virtually every sample and are present in high abundance in some samples.
 As is typical for sediment cores taken near volcanic islands, carbonate concentrations are highly variable and are lower in intervals with higher proportions of volcanic material.
-Maximum carbonate concentrations are ~35 wt%, also reflecting the greater proportion.
+Maximum carbonate concentrations are ~35 wt%, also reflecting the greater proportion of terrestrial clay minerals and the absence of significant aragonite preservation.
 An unusual aspect of the organic carbon data is a general increase in concentrations with depth.
 Concentrations in the upper 250 mbsf are generally low (mostly <0.5 wt%) compared to previous sites, whereas approximately half the samples from this depth contain higher organic carbon concentrations, with some samples reaching 0.8 wt%.

 Core catcher samples collected at Site U1400 for shipboard biostratigraphic studies contain calcareous nannofossils and planktonic and benthic foraminifers of varying abundances.
 Calcareous nannofossil and planktonic foraminiferal datums both resolve late Pleistocene ages for the majority of samples.
-However, at the base of each hole, species indicative of older material are present.
+However, at the base of each hole, species indicative of the Pliocene are present.
 Reworking is evident throughout the material cored at this site.
-Observed calcareous nannofossil species characteristic for the late Pleistocene are mainly Emiliania huxleyi, Gephyrocapsa parallela, Gephyrocapsa oceanica, Ceratolithus cristatus, Ceratolithus telesmus, and Ceratolithus simplex.
+The calcareous nannofossil species observed within the late Pleistocene material are mainly Emiliania huxleyi, Gephyrocapsa parallela, Gephyrocapsa oceanica, Ceratolithus cristatus, Ceratolithus telesmus, and Ceratolithus simplex.
 Assemblages observed at the base of the site characteristic for the late Pliocene are Discoaster brouweri, Discoaster surculus, Calcidiscus macintyrei, and Discoaster asymmetricus.
-These samples correlate with Zone CN12d D. brouweri, Subzone D. surculus, suggesting an age between 2.54 and 2.74 Ma.
+These samples are assigned to Subzone CN12d.
 Globigerinoides ruber (white and pink), Globigerinoides sacculifer, and Neogloboquadrina dutertrei (dextral) dominate the assemblage of the planktonic foraminifers.
 Other abundant species include Pulleniatina obliquiloculata and Sphaeroidinellopsis dehiscens.
 In all holes, the population changes toward the base to reflect a likely Pliocene assemblage.
 This change is most obvious in Hole U1400C: in Sample 340-U1400C-36X-CC, P. obliquiloculata is reduced in number; it is absent in Sample 38X-CC, and Globorotalia miocenica and Globorotalia exilis become more abundant.
 All of these changes reflect a late Pliocene rather than an early Pleistocene foraminiferal assemblage.
 All species present are indicative of warm subtropical waters.
 Several datum species were found in all three holes.
-The most frequently encountered datum species was Globigerinella calida (base occurrence at 0.22 Ma).
-At the base of Hole U1400A (Sample 340-U1400A-7H-CC), Hole U1400B (Sample 340-U1400B-28H-CC), and Hole U1400C (Samples 340-U1400C-33X-CC through 49X-CC), Globigerinella miocenica (top occurrence at 2.39 Ma) is quite abundant and most likely reflects the true age of the sediment at the base of each hole.
-Other late Pliocene markers present include Globigerinoides extremus (top occurrence at 1.99 Ma) and Globigerinoides exilis (top occurrence 2.10 Ma), further corroborating the PL5 zonation.
-Early Pliocene datum species Globorotalia cibaoensis (top occurrence at 4.60 Ma) was also found in low numbers throughout the late Pliocene sediment in Hole U1400C.
+The most frequently encountered datum species was Globigerinella calida (B 0.22 Ma).
+At the bases of Hole U1400A (Sample 340-U1400A-7H-CC), Hole U1400B (Sample 340-U1400B-28H-CC), and Hole U1400C (Samples 340-U1400C-33X-CC through 49X-CC), Globigerinella miocenica (T 2.39 Ma) becomes guite abundant and most likely reflects the true age of the sediment.
+Other late Pliocene markers present include Globigerinoides extremus (T 1.99 Ma) and G. exilis (T 2.10 Ma), further corroborating the PL5 zonation.
+Early Pliocene datum species Globorotalia cibaoensis (T 4.60 Ma) was also found in low numbers throughout the late Pliocene sediment in Hole U1400C.
+Benthic foraminifers are not present in enough numbers to provide a reliable paleodepth estimate.